Written by: Emily J., MSc RD

 In the longer term, exercise has been seen to improve glycemic control in people with Type 2 Diabetes, improve fasting glucose in healthy people, and play a crucial role in preventing metabolic syndrome and associated diseases [10, 11].

-In other words, exercise can have immediate effects on insulin sensitivity, and even a short workout can improve blood glucose and insulin levels.
+In other words, exercise can immediately affect insulin sensitivity, and even a short workout can improve blood glucose and insulin levels.

 Routine exercise over the long term can continue to improve insulin sensitivity, and individuals who are regularly active can bounce back from a period of inactivity quicker than those who do not regularly train [12].
 In short, exercise is good for insulin resistance immediately and over time.